ARafay007/GitHub-action/README.md

 Repository containing all examples and notes for the Github action.
+This has been edited.